Saint Luke's College of Nursing and Health Sciences: History

-The College Board adopted a new master plan in 2010, renaming the college Saint Luke’s College of Health Sciences and beginning a journey to grow the school and become a financially independent, private, not-for-profit corporation (with Saint Luke’s Hospital of Kansas City being the single shareholder).
+The College Board adopted a new master plan in 2010, renaming the college Saint Luke's College of Health Sciences and beginning a journey to grow the school and become a financially independent, private, not-for-profit corporation (with Saint Luke's Hospital of Kansas City being the single shareholder).
 The school moved to the 624 Westport Road location in 2011.
-In 2012, the college began offering graduate programs, initially offering a Master of Science in Nursing in Adult-Gerontology Acute Care Nurse Practitioner and Nurse Education, achieving full accreditation in 2015.
+The following year, in 2012, the college launched a Master of Science in Nursing and graduate certificate programs in two specializations: adult-gerontology acute care nurse practitioner and nurse education.
+These programs received full accreditation in 2015.

-In 2018, the Higher Learning Commission approved a student body change, allowing Saint Luke’s College of Health Sciences to now offer the Associate of Science in Allied Health and Medical Assisting as well as the Associate of Arts degree in Allied Health.
-These new program offerings expanded the breadth of offerings to now allow first-time freshmen into the college, offering a General Education Core that focuses on multiculturalism and the health sciences professions.
+In 2018, the Higher Learning Commission approved a student body change, allowing Saint Luke's College of Health Sciences to now offer the Associate of Science in Allied Health and Medical Assisting as well as the Associate of Arts degree in Allied Health.
+These new program offerings expanded the breadth of offerings to now allow first-time freshmen into the college, offering a general education core that focuses on multiculturalism and the health sciences professions.

 Saint Luke's College of Health Sciences and Rockhurst University merged in 2020 to form Saint Luke's College of Nursing and Health Sciences at Rockhurst University.
 In June 2022, the college relocated from the Westport Road location to Sedgwick Hall on the main Rockhurst University campus.

+In 2023, the college announced it was launching a Master of Science in Nursing psychiatric-mental health nurse practitioner (PMHNP) program.